ebootdpr/ebootdpr/README.md

 ### Fun facts:
 Im a unix user, I hate all distros but it is what it is.
 Currently going with Ubuntu + KDE.
 I also have windows just in case I cant run some software.
-I prefer NeoVim for personal use, and VSCode for Teamwork/Pair Programming.
+I prefer NeoVim for personal use, and VSCode for Teamwork/Pair Programming.I found than knowing Vim commands were really useful when I needed to edit text files in AWS EC2 where you only got a terminal and no GUI.

 ## Skills
 (ordered by Most skilled to less skilled)